asakura89/Personal-Notes/Communication/English/English — Mengingat Bahwa.md

 # Mengingat Bahwa

-1. Mau mulai sekarang, **mengingat** bakal ada yang leave duluan?
+Mau mulai sekarang, <ins>mengingat</ins> bakal ada yang leave duluan?

-   American-English:
+1. Do you guys want to start now, <ins>considering</ins> there will be people who wants to leave early?
-   - Do you want to start now, **considering** there will be people who wants to leave early?
+2. Do you guys able to start now, <ins>considering</ins> there will be people who wants to leave early?